 In the highly symbolic motion picture, Labyrinth, an old woman tries to distract the girl from the search for her baby brother and entrap her by taking her into a room which contains all the things she loved in her childhood.
 “Ooooh, here’s your little teddy!
 You love your little teddy, don’t you?”
 She chortles as she tries to get the girl to hold on to past “treasures” and forget the infant she is seeking.
 We, too, seek the lost “inner child” of our own spirit in the labyrinth of this world; and to pause for nostalgic reinvolvement with the things we have outgrown and laid aside is to endanger our quest.

 Space then, including “the space between heaven and earth,” is that from which all things arise and into which they subside.
 It possesses an infinite capacity for an infinite variety of manifestations.
 None of which are “things” in themselves, but all of which are The Thing essentially.
-Therefore “empty space” is creative fulness.
+Therefore what we mistakenly think is empty space is creative fulness.
 Lao Tzu asks if we cannot think of it as a bellows.
 No matter how much streams forth from it, it draws it all back in and projects it, maintaining a perpetual cycle of projection and absorption.
-In the human being this is especially manifested in the lungs and the breath as the basis of “life.”
+In the human being this is especially manifested in the lungs and the breath as the basis of life.
 Space (akasha) can never be exhausted, for it perpetually renews itself.

 In the Bhagavad Gita we find an interesting concept of action that is inaction.
-“The real nature of action is hard to understand,” (Bhagavad Gita 4:17) Krishna tells us, then continues: “He who sees the inaction that is in action, and the action that is in inaction, is wise indeed.
-Even when he is engaged in action he remains poised in the tranquility of the Atman” (Bhagavad Gita 4:18).
-The wise know how to act–and yet not be acting.
+“The path of action is difficult to understand” (Bhagavad Gita 4:17), Krishna tells us, then continues: “He who perceives inaction in action and action in inaction–such a man is wise among men, steadfast in yoga and doing all action” (Bhagavad Gita 4:18).
+The wise know how to act, and yet not be acting.

 In the same way the yogi knows how to speak without expending his internal energies.
 Lao Tzu is exhorting us to this when he concludes: “Your inner being guard, and keep it free.”
 That is, through keeping our awareness centered in our true Self we shall be free from the exhaustion or depletion of our subtle life forces that are usually lost through speaking.
 For this reason Sanderson Beck renders this phrase: “Much talk brings exhaustion.
 It is better to keep to the center.”
 And Lin Yutang: “By many words is wit exhausted.
 Rather, therefore, hold to the core.”